Commensurability Classes of Fake Quadrics

 In \S \ref{sec:background}, we describe some basic results on the geometry of fake quadrics and define the basic number theoretic objects used throughout this paper.
 In \S \ref{sec:Arithmetic}, we get into the finer details of arithmetic lattices arising from quaternion algebras, characterize stable subgroups, and discuss torsion in arithmetic lattices.
 The technical heart of the paper is \S \ref{ssec:chinburgfriedmanlemma43}, where we generalize volume bounds of Chinburg and Friedman \cite{chinburg-smallestorbifold} for irreducible arithmetic lattices acting on arbitrary products of hyperbolic $2$- and $3$-spaces and introduce the Fuchsian gambit.
 In \S \ref{sec:enumeration}, we use these bounds to put strong restrictions on the number fields associated with irreducible fake quadrics, then prove some additional constraints and describe how one can enumerate the commensurability classes of irreducible fake quadrics using \textsc{Magma}.
 The Appendix presents the results of these calculations.

-The authors would like to thank Carl Pomerance and Alan Reid for advice.
+The authors would like to thank Carl Pomerance and Alan Reid for advice and the referees for their constructive feedback and comments on the code.
 The first author was partially supported by an NSF RTG grant DMS-1045119 and an NSF Mathematical Sciences Postdoctoral Fellowship.
 The second author was supported by NSF grant DMS-1361000, and acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).
 The third author was supported by an NSF CAREER Award (DMS-1151047).